 Do you plan to create a website with WordPress but not sure where to start?
 The idea of using WordPress when you are not tech savvy can be daunting but

 With this guide, we will take your hand and give you a step by step overview of creating a website with WordPress from start to finish.
 WordPress is the most popular platform when it comes to building a website, WordPress powers 30% of the whole internet!!
-It’s user-friendly, works for any business, online shops, and even multinational organizations.
+It’s user-friendly, works for any business, online shops, and even multinational organisations.

 Furthermore, creating a website with WordPress does not require you to learn programming languages which could take some time!
 With WordPress, all you need is a day or two and your website will be up and running.